blackbird-designs/Date-Time/README.md

 # Date-Time
-# A python code to fatch date-time.
+# A Python code to fetch date-time.